 Pac-Man worked day in and day out to provide Pac-Dots and Power Pellets for his wife Pepper and their child Pac-Baby.
 There’s no way these life-sustaining pixels were animal-derived, right?
 And yes, he also ate ghosts, but that was in self-defense.

 No person in his or her right mind who could talk to animals would eat them or their secretions, especially Eliza from The Wild Thornberrys.

-A rootin’-tootin’ sailor man with a perpetual scowl may not be the first thing that comes to mind when you think of a vegan, but Popeye lay the groundwork for plant-based protein consumption way back in 1929.
+A rootin’-tootin’ sailor man in his 90s with a perpetual scowl may not be the first thing that comes to mind when you think of a vegan, but Popeye lay the groundwork for plant-based protein consumption way back in 1929.
 Beef?
 No thanks.
 Chicken?
 Pass.
 Fish?
 You’d think, what with all his time at sea, but no!
 Popeye knew he’d be strong to the finish if he just ate his spinach.
-Chock full of iron, fiber, protein, and vitamins K, A, and C (and perhaps lightly dressed in heart-healthy “olive oyl”), we’d all do good to follow the sailor’s example by pulling out a rusty can of the green stuff from of our shirt collars, stuffing it in a pipe, and smoke-eating it with gumption … or just try a recipe from VegNews.com.
+Chock full of iron, fiber, protein, and vitamins K, A, and C (and perhaps lightly dressed in heart-healthy “olive oyl”), we’d all do good to follow the sailor’s example by pulling out a rusty can of the green stuff from of our shirt collars, stuffing it in a pipe, and smoke-eating it with gumption … or just try this recipe for three cheese-spinach lasagna from VegNews’ recipe vault.
 Either or.